jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tempest Behemoth.md

 RacialMods: +20 Fly, +10 Perception
 Languages: Aklo (cannot speak)
 SQ:
+SpecialAbilities:
+  Gale (Su): >
-SpecialAbilities: Gale (Su) A tempest behemoth can generate winds of up to hurricane force as a free action, blowing in as many as three different directions at once.
+    A tempest behemoth can generate winds of up to hurricane force as a free action, blowing in as many as three different directions at once.
 The winds blow either away from or directly toward the behemoth in a 30-foot-wide path that extends for 1,000 feet.
+  Scales (Ex): >
+    A tempest behemoth can hurl up to six scales from its wings (range increment 100 feet) as a standard action.
+  Thunderbolt (Su): >
-Scales (Ex) A tempest behemoth can hurl up to six scales from its wings (range increment 100 feet) as a standard action.
-Thunderbolt (Su) As a swift action once every 1d4 rounds, a behemoth can shoot a bolt of lightning that deals 15d6 points of electricity damage and 15d6 points of sonic damage, and that causes permanent deafness in a 200-foot line.
+    As a swift action once every 1d4 rounds, a behemoth can shoot a bolt of lightning that deals 15d6 points of electricity damage and 15d6 points of sonic damage, and that causes permanent deafness in a 200-foot line.
 A DC 34 Reflex save halves the damage and negates the deafness.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: